Basics for every style essence, part 2

 What makes this Natural: the combination of the earth tone color, slightly oversized, slouchy fit, and styling (unbuttoned with sleeves rolled).

-Dramatic and Natural jackets can have similarities, but a Natural jacket will feel much more relaxed and carefree—often achieved with gentler colors, casual fabrics, laidback styling, and a looser, wider, less stiff silhouette.
+Dramatic and Natural jackets can look similar, but a Natural jacket will feel much more relaxed and carefree—often achieved with gentler colors, casual fabrics, laidback styling, and a looser, wider, less stiff silhouette.

-Here the jacket is dressed down with frayed jeans, but you could also pair it with a dress or a quintessential autumn plaid skirt, and un-roll the sleeves for a more formal look.
+Here the jacket is casualized with frayed jeans, but you could also pair it with a dress or quintessential autumn plaid skirt, and un-roll the sleeves for a more formal feel.

 Let’s make it Gamine: